Economy of Indonesia: Reform era

 Since an inflation target was introduced in 2000, the GDP deflator and the CPI have grown at an average annual pace of 10¾% and 9%, respectively, similar to the pace recorded in the two decades prior to the 1997 crisis, but well below the pace in the 1960s and 1970s.
 Inflation has also generally trended lower through the 2000s, with some of the fluctuations in inflation reflecting government policy initiatives such as the changes in fiscal subsidies in 2005 and 2008, which caused large temporary spikes in CPI growth.

 In late 2004, Indonesia faced a 'mini-crisis' due to international oil prices rises and imports.
 The currency exchange rate reached Rp 12,000/USD1 before stabilizing.
 Under President Susilo Bambang Yudhoyono (SBY), the government was forced to cut its massive fuel subsidies, which were planned to cost $14 billion in October 2005.
-This led to a more than doubling in the price of consumer fuels, resulting in double-digit inflation.
-The situation had stabilized but the economy continued to struggle with inflation at 17% in late 2005.
-Economic outlook became more positive as the 2000s progressed.
-Growth accelerated to 5.1% in 2004 and reached 5.6% in 2005.
-Real per capita income has reached fiscal levels in 1996–1997.
-Growth was driven primarily by domestic consumption, which accounts for roughly three-fourths of Indonesia's gross domestic product (GDP).
-The Jakarta Stock Exchange was the best performing market in Asia in 2004, up by 42%.
-Problems that continue to put a drag on growth include low foreign investment levels, bureaucratic red tape, and widespread corruption which costs RP.
-51.4 trillion (US$5.6 billion) or approximately 1.4% of GDP annually.
-However, there is a robust economic optimism due to the conclusion of the peaceful 2004 elections.

 As of February 2007, the unemployment rate was 9.75%.
 Despite a slowing global economy, Indonesia's economic growth accelerated to a ten-year high of 6.3% in 2007.
 This growth rate was sufficient to reduce poverty from 17.8% to 16.6% based on the government's poverty line and reversed the recent trend towards jobless growth, with unemployment falling to 8.46% in February 2008.
 Unlike many of its more export-dependent neighbors, Indonesia has managed to skirt the recession helped by strong domestic demand (which makes up about two-thirds of the economy) and a government fiscal stimulus package of about 1.4% of GDP.
 After India and China, Indonesia was the third-fastest growing economy in the G20.
 With the $512 billion economy expanded 4.4% in the first quarter from a year earlier and last month, the IMF revised its 2009 Indonesia forecast to 3–4% from 2.5%.
 Indonesia enjoyed stronger fundamentals with the authorities implemented wide-ranging economic and financial reforms, including a rapid reduction in public and external debt, strengthening of corporate and banking sector balance sheets and reducing bank vulnerabilities through higher capitalization and better supervision.